 Step 3 ) We have to make sure that the folder has the correct attributes.
 In WordPress all folders should have 755 attribute.
 If you use filezilla ftp program, right click on the folder on your server to change the attributes.
 See image below.

-Step 4 ) Go to the following URL Suffusion Translation to export the mo and po files as illustrated in the images below.
+Step 4 ) Go to the following URL Suffusion Translation (This link is not currently available.) to export the mo and po files as illustrated in the images below.

 Step 4-a ) The following image shows you how to export the Spanish po file.